cybertec-postgresql/pgwatch2/README.md

 NB!
 When rolling out helpers make sure the `search_path` is set correctly (same as monitoring role's) as metrics using the helpers, assume that monitoring role's `search_path` includes everything needed i.e. they don't qualify any schemas.

+## Warning / notice on using metric fetching helpers

+* When installing some "helpers" and laters doing a binary PostgreSQL upgrade via `pg_upgrade`, this could result in some error messages thrown.
+Then just drop those failing helpers on the "to be upgraded" cluster and re-create them after the upgrade process.

+* Starting from Postgres v10 helpers are mostly not needed (only for PL/Python ones getting OS statistics) - there are available some special monitoring roles like "pg_monitor", that are exactly meant to be used for such cases where we want to give access to all Statistics Collector views without any other "superuser behaviour".
+See [here](https://www.postgresql.org/docs/current/default-roles.html) for documentation on such special system roles.

 # Running without helper / wrapper functions

 Helpers/wrappers are not needed actually, they just provide a bit more information.
 For unprivileged users (developers)